Next class February 8, 2020.

 What will I learn in this course?

-My program covers the topics that you will find on the FAA’s Part 107 written exam including:
+My program covers the topics that you will find on the FAA’s Remote Pilot (Part 107) written exam including:

 - Aeronautical Decision Making and Crew Resource Management